Get,

 Precautions to Take With Cinnamon

-It is suggested that, despite no major reported side effects of cinnamon as a spice or flavouring agent, cinnamon may demonstrate significant undesirable effects as medicinal products when we use it in higher doses or for a longer duration.
+It is suggested that, despite no major reported side effects of cinnamon as a spice or flavoring agent, cinnamon may demonstrate significant undesirable effects as a medicinal product when we use it in higher doses or for a longer duration.
 A higher dosage of cinnamon should only be taken under clinical supervision.4,8

 Also Read: Chirata – Uses, Benefits, Side Effects & Precautions